Memory Fragmentation – mvFragmentation

 Memory locations for each allocation can be logged to a file for study after the test is complete.

 This simulates, very crudely, memory allocation and deallocation behaviour in many applications.
 Although this is a crude and simplistic simulation it does allow a simple and repeatable method to generate memory fragmentation.
-That the method is simple allows much easier study and understanding of the consequences of each allocation pattern (the pattern being a combination of the sizes of each allocation, the lifetime of the “frag” block and the allocator type.
+That the method is simple allows for much easier study and understanding of the consequences of each allocation pattern.
+The pattern is a combination of the sizes of each allocation, the lifetime of the “frag” block and the allocator type.

 Here is an outline of the test